particify/arsnova-server/src/site/markdown/installation.md

 This will create the database along with all required view documents.

-CouchDB is now usable for ARSnova but there a still a few things that should be setup for security and performance reasons.
+CouchDB is now usable for ARSnova, but there are still a few things that should be setup for security and performance reasons.
 We recommend that you make the following adjustments to the CouchDB configuration `local.ini` which is usually located in either `/etc/couchdb` or `/usr/local/etc/couchdb` depending on the installation method.
-First make sure the CouchDB daemon only listens to local connections by setting `bind_address` in the `httpd` section to `127.0.0.1`.
+First, make sure the CouchDB daemon only listens to local connections by setting `bind_address` in the `httpd` section to `127.0.0.1`.
 Next, append the following section which instructs CouchDB to cleanup at night.

 	[compactions]
 	_default = [{db_fragmentation, "70%"}, {view_fragmentation, "60%"}, {from, "01:00"}, {to, "05:00"}]

-To make compaction effective you need to reduce the number of revisions saved per document.
+To make compaction effective, you need to reduce the number of revisions saved per document.
-As long as CouchDB is not clustered you can significantly reduce storage usage by setting a limit of 5.
+As long as CouchDB is not clustered, you can significantly reduce storage usage by setting a limit of 5.

 	$ curl -X PUT -d "5" http://localhost:5984/arsnova/_revs_limit

 ### Java & Tomcat

-To make sure ARSnova has access to the memory provided by the system you need adjust the Java settings for Tomcat.
+To make sure ARSnova has access to the memory provided by the system, you need adjust the Java settings for Tomcat.
 Increase the initial and maximum heap sizes by adding `-Xms3072m -Xmx3072m` to the Java start up parameters used by Tomcat.
 On Debian-based systems this is done by appending